 - Tires – The OEM tires were horrible.
 I have had Michelin AS3+, Firestone Indy 500’s and my current is Michelin AS4’s.
 All tires were great and would recommend them for daily and spirited driving.

 - Dogbone mount – It helped with wheel hop and smoothed out shifting.
 Very minor NVM was added.
 Installed the 034 lower dogbone mount 68k miles ago.

 - Suspension – This helped a lot with handling.
-I opted for EQT Balance line coilover with 034 Rear sway bar and Moog end links.
+I opted for EQT Balance line coilover with 034 Rear sway bar.

 - Fully disable traction control – Even when you long press the ECS button it doesn’t really disable all the nannies which can cause wheel hop.